darkenphp/docs/contents/runtime.md

 # Extend Compiler with Custom Runtime

-one of the amazing things you can do, when all files needs to be compiled before running, you can hook into this compile process, which allows you to do any sort of magic you want.
+One of the amazing things you can do when all files need to be compiled before running is hook into this compile process.
+This allows you to perform any sort of magic you want.

-A basic example is to create a custom runtime that will be compiled into the final output, this runtime can be used to do any sort of magic you want.
+A basic example is creating a custom runtime that will be compiled into the final output.
+This runtime can be used to perform any sort of magic you want.

-All you need to is to create a own runtime file
+All you need to do is create your own runtime file.

-Runtime: App\MyRuntime.php
+Runtime: `App\MyRuntime.php`

 ```php
 class MyRuntime extends \Darken\Code\Runtime